mff-uk/dataspecer/applications/conceptual-model-editor/docs/main.md

 -   create diagrams
 -   and.. that seems it

+We expect you have your reasons for using `dscme`.
+If you are wondering around and looking for motivation why you should want to use `dscme`, refer yourself to the [motivation section in developer documentation](./dev-docs.md#motivation).

 ## Workflow

 You can head straight to the editor on [this url](https://tool.dataspecer.com/conceptual-model-editor/diagram).
 There you can do quite a lot of things.
 However, if you want to have your work persisted, refer yourself to [persistence section](./persistence.md).